angular/angular/aio/content/guide/bootstrapping.md

 ## The `providers` array

-The providers array is where you list the services the app needs.
+The providers array is where you list the services the application needs.
 When you list services here, they are available app-wide.
 You can scope them when using feature modules and lazy loading.
 For more information, see [Providers](guide/providers).